macchicken/gradle_springFour/README.md

 instead of warnings in Spring3

 jackson is 2.5.3
-mybatis is 3.2.8,becareful with String and int convert, in this verison, would throw cast exception, so sepcify the parapemeter type with String
+mybatis is 3.2.8,becareful with String and int convert, in this verison, would throw cast exception, so specify the parameter type with String